 Nothing in this part shall preclude the use of roll-out or deck-level-type swimming pools.
-The design of the curb and handhold shall conform to accepted standards, and the approval of the board shall be based on detailed review of this feature of construction and evaluated in the light of proposed use of the pool.
+The design of the curb and handhold shall conform to accepted standards, and the approval of the commissioner of health shall be based on detailed review of this feature of construction and evaluated in the light of proposed use of the pool.